DEFRA/defra-wdio-core/README.md

 ```js
 page.get(type, content, index[, milliseconds, log])
 ```
-  - if found, this returns the element at the index argument from an array of elements matching the type and content arguments [with an optional argument to specify a delay before trying, and an optional argument to specify whether to console.log the count of the number of elements found]
+  - if found, this returns the element at the index argument from an array of elements matching the type and content arguments [with an optional argument to specify a delay before trying, and an optional argument to specify whether to output the count of the number of elements found to the console]

-  - by default, if more than one element is found, it console.logs the count before returning the element at the given index
+  - by default, if more than one element is found, it will output the count to the console before returning the element at the given index

   - if no elements are found, it saves a screenshot of the current browser window before throwing an error